 |GH||10 - 25|

-Origins of the Humpbacked Limia
+Natural Habitat of the Humpbacked Limia

 Humpbacked Limias are endemic to Haiti and the Dominican Republic in North America.
 They inhabit shallow waters in streams, rivers and lagoons that are generally heavily-vegetated with aquatic plants.
 It usually swims around in large shoals.
 You can also find these fish in brackish water conditions at several locations.